-A keyword ability that lets a player return a card from his or her graveyard to his or her hand.
+A keyword ability that lets a player return a card from their graveyard to their hand.
 See rule 702.58, "Recover."

 Redirect (Obsolete)

 Some older cards were printed with the term "redirect" to indicate a redirection effect.
 Such cards have received errata in the Oracle card reference so they explicitly state that damage that would be dealt to one object or player is dealt "instead" to another.
 See Redirection Effect.